PumpedSardines/dotfiles/README.md

 # My .dotfiles

 Settings for the tools i use.
-Everything is managed with GNU stow.
+Everything is managed with nix and home manager.

 ### Features 🤩